Yamasee/skypath-ios-sdk/Documentation/Quick Start Guide.md

 There are thousands of turbulence reports around the globe.
 To reduce network traffic usage and keep only data that is currently needed the data fetch is separated in the different types controlled by the `SkyPath.shared.dataQuery` object that is set initially to default values and can be updated at any time.
 All of the below are optional to set, but recommended due to your specific flow.

 - Global turbulence polygons.
 A planet wide aggregated turbulence area polygons as a GeoJSON string.
-Used to show turbulence area worldwide without fetching too many data.
+Used to show turbulence area worldwide without fetching too much data.
 Can be turned off, enabled by default.

 	```swift
 	SkyPath.shared.dataQuery.globalEnabled = false